Literate, Numerate, Curious

 Brunswick East Primary School (BEPS) is a government primary school in the community of Brunswick, an inner suburb of Melbourne, with around 400 students.
 We have a long and proud history and a progressive vision for our students growing up in 21st Century Australia.
 BEPS emphasises a developmental approach to learning, with high expectations for all, in a safe learning environment.

-At BEPS we value philosophical inquiry and a sense of curiosity.
+At BEPS we value philosophical inquiry, deep thinking, and a sense of curiosity.
 Children and teachers work together as communities of learners.
 In fact, our class organisation is based around the idea of multi-aged, flexible Learning Communities.

 Brunswick East Primary School respectfully acknowledges the Traditional Owners of the country, on which BEPS is situated, the Wurundjeri people of the Kulin Nation, and we pay our respect to the Elders and ongoing living cultures of First Peoples.